nickollio28/dataquest_projects/README.md

 This repository contains the projects I have completed in my Data Scientist certification courses from DataQuest.
 Most of the projects were done using Jupyter Notebook.
 The folders contain the .jpynb file along with any necessary datasets.

-** Note: GitHub may not be able to render the Jupyter Notebooks.
-Simply copy and paste the URL of the Basics.jpynb file into https://nbviewer.jupyter.org/ and it will render the notebook there.
-You can also use [this link](https://nbviewer.jupyter.org/github/nickollio28/dataquest_projects/tree/main/) to view all of my projects.
+** Note: You must use [this link](https://nbviewer.jupyter.org/github/nickollio28/dataquest_projects/tree/main/) to view my projects, because GitHub is unable to render the Jupyter Notebooks.
+You can also copy and paste the URL's to individual Basics.jpynb files into https://nbviewer.jupyter.org/ in order to render them.

 * '1_Python Introduction' contains 2 basic data science projects.